Alternating telework: definition, benefits, advantages and disadvantages

 Conclude clear agreements with your employees in which you regulate the conditions of teleworking, such as working hours in the office and in the home office, availability and technical aspects.
 A clearly formulated telework agreement helps to avoid misunderstandings and ensures smooth implementation.

 An important aspect of the successful introduction of alternating teleworking is the efficient use of your office space and workplaces.
-That's where Flexopus, your reliable desk sharing software, comes into play.
+That's where Flexopus comes in, yours reliable desk sharing software.
 With Flexopus, you can optimally plan and organize the use of your office space.

 With this software, however, your employees can not only flexibly book their workplaces in the office, but also parking spaces and meeting rooms.
 Flexopus helps you communicate and plan transparently, so that all team members always know who is in the office and when.
 In addition to the practical live occupancy plan, there are many other functions for modern workplace management that make it even easier to organize alternating telework.